 2. Structural and Functional Mechanics of the Body

 Imagine that you just had your tires changed, rotated and serviced, balanced, whatever.
-Now it’s time to fly down the Mass Pike / I-90 ect. but your driver side front tire lug nuts were not tightened properly, in fact they were just tightened by hand - how does your car run?
+Now it’s time to fly down the I-95 ect. but your driver side front tire lug nuts were not tightened properly, in fact they were just tightened by hand - how does your car run?
 POORLY.
-The structural integrity of the body
+The structural integrity of the body is important.

 Take a look at yourself in the mirror and see what your posture looks like?
 What is our idea of good posture?
 Can you now imagine that your posture is influencing your function?
 If your body is not in the right position then you will not have the right function - this is a BIOMECHANICAL FACT.